techs-sus/techs-sus/README.md

 # who are you?
 - i am a coder who is ok at coding
+- usually my code likes to commit die and say attempt to index nil with number or something
+- i like luau
 - maybe im a child
 - jk